-bsengine - a derivative option pricing backend
+bsengine - A derivative option pricing backend

-by Marc O. Gloor
+by Marc Gloor

 screenshot of bsengineAbstract

-Design goal
+Design Goals

-Once the mathematical calculation based on a complex derivative option pricing model has been finished, bsengine will write its results to stdout(), normally to a computer screen.
-The standard output method of bsengine is a token separated data-string which can easily be parsed from a productional batch processing subprocess.
-Using this facility, the token separated string given from bsengine is loaded in to a relational database management backend system (RDBMS) for further post processing of the data (e.g. a mySQL database server).
-I wrote an additional application called bscat (bsengine catalog) which reads bsengine's output from stdout via Unix pipe into stdin and prepares a new output in a human readable format (a shown in screenshot above).
+Once the mathematical calculations based on the derivative pricing model are complete, bsengine writes its results to stdout (typically the computer screen).
+The standard output is a token-separated data string, which can be easily parsed by productional batch processing sub-processes.
+Using this feature, the output can be loaded into a relational database management system (RDBMS), such as a MySQL database server, for further processing.
+I have also developed an additional application called bscat (bsengine catalog), which reads bsengine's output via a Unix pipe and formats it into the human-readable layout shown in the screenshot above.

-Technical notes
+Technical Notes

-Examples of bsengine and bscat in action
+Examples of bsengine and bscat in Action

 gloor@node1$ ./bsengine -h